Five Tips On How To Stop Obsessing Over A Crush

 Is obsessing over a crush normal?

 It is normal to have a crush.
 Crushes can feel exciting, which might be exacerbated by the allure of distance and keeping a secret.
 However, with time, excitement can become an obsession for some individuals.
-Although obsession might not necessarily be unhealthy, it can be if it causes mental health challenges for you or non-consensual behaviors toward your crush.
+Although this might not necessarily be unhealthy, it can be if it causes mental health challenges for you or non-consensual behaviors toward your crush.

 Research on obsession and love

-study published in Psychological Science reveals that some people obsess more over love interests who indicate they might be interested in a relationship than those who are confident they are interested in a relationship.
+A study published in Psychological Science reveals that some people obsess more over love interests who indicate they might be interested in a relationship than those who are confident they are interested in a relationship.
 This study shows that there may be an instinct to want others that you believe you cannot have.

 However, this study also highlights that the tendency to be obsessed with an unattainable crush may reflect personal insecurity.
 You may act based on deep-seated insecurities and fear of stepping into a relationship of mutual interest.
-When someone returns your feelings, it could cause fear or a desire to retreat and stop the relationship altogether.
+When someone returns your feelings, it could cause fear or a desire to retreat and halt the relationship altogether.

 Intense feelings of rejection can stimulate the same regions of the brain associated with addiction, cravings, and motivation.
-When the crush you are obsessed with rejects you or shows a lack of interest, it can activate a part of your brain that makes you want them more.
+When the crush you are preoccupied with rejects you or shows a lack of interest, it can activate a part of your brain that makes you want them more.
 This process might explain why moving on from a crush involves many difficult thoughts and feelings.

 Five ways to reduce obsession and move forward